Older Dryas: Moraine evidence

-The study on late-glacial climate change in White Mountains (New Hampshire, USA) refined the deglaciation history of White Mountain Moraine System (WMMS) by mapping moraine belts and related lake sequences.
-The result suggests that the Littleton-Bethlehem (L-B) readvance of ice sheet occurred between 14,000 and 13,800 years BP.
+The study on late-glacial climate change in the White Mountains (New Hampshire, USA) refined the deglaciation history of the White Mountain Moraine System (WMMS) by mapping moraine belts and related lake sequences.
+The result suggests that the Littleton-Bethlehem (L-B) readvance of the ice sheet occurred between 14,000 and 13,800 years BP.
 The L-B readvance coincided with the Older Dryas events and provides the first well-documented and dated evidence of Older Dryas.

 Another Glacial chronology and palaeoclimate study on moraine suggests a cold oscillation in the second late-glacial (LG2) following the first late-glacial readvance (LG1) at around 14,000±700 to 13,700±1200 years BP.
 The LG2 cold oscillation around 14,000 years BP can correspond to the cooling of Greenland Interstadial 1 (GI-1d-Older Dryas) that happened around the same time period, which is the first chronological evidence that supports the presence of Older Dryas in the Tatra Mountains.

 Flora

-Older Dryas species are usually found in sediment below the bottom layer of the bog.
+Older Dryas species are usually found in the sediment below the bottom layer of the bog.
 Indicator species are the Alpine plants: